 Michael Ealy is heading to the frontier.

 Vin is described as understated, sharp-eyed, and quietly observant.
 A former Pullman Porter in his early adulthood, he once found unexpected freedom after being pulled into a train robbery by the very gang that held him up.
 That brief stretch of belonging gave him a sense of found family — one that ultimately didn’t last.
-Now, he drifts through life with dry wit and heightened awareness, reading people and environments with precision, while quietly wrestling with a desire to believe in something principled.
+Now, he drifts through life with dry wit and heightened awareness, reading people and terrain with precision, while quietly wrestling with a desire to believe in something principled.

 Ealy joins previously announced cast members Matt Dillon, who stars as Chris Adams — the leader of the seven gunslingers — and Will Patton, who plays Cyrus T. Clemons, a new antagonist to the franchise.